 Chlorine & Bacteria

-Disinfectants such as chlorine is used to ensure elimination of bacteria from municipal water sources (which is very good), but it’s better to remove that chlorine before it enters the body.
+Disinfectants such as chlorine are used to ensure the elimination of bacteria from municipal water sources (which is very good), but it’s better to remove that chlorine before it enters the body.

 Rainwater harvesting just came from Nature’s big distiller in the sky!
 After going through the rainwater harvesting system process, the water is sent through a simple filtration panel that includes an ultraviolet light system that eliminates any possible bacteria without the use of chlorine.